-Back Market is currently unique in that you can enable or disable automatic tagging for notifications.
+Our Back Market integration allows you to enable or disable automatic tagging for notifications.
 All are enabled by default on accounts connected on or after 2/22/2022.

 We created the tag “negative feedback” back when using spaces in a tag was cool.
 Now we can’t change it without breaking a bunch of our customers’ triggers.
 Oops!